commercelayer/commercelayer-docs-resources/order_copies/object.md

 # The order copy object

-An order copy object is returned as part of the response body of each successful list, retrieve or create API call <b>to the /api/order_copies endpoint</b>.
+An order copy object is returned as part of the response body of each successful list, retrieve or create API call to the `/api/order_copies` endpoint.

 ## Fields